Kezia-V/Sudoku-Project/README.md

 # Sudoku-Project
-This is a Sudoku game created by my team: Agila Benedict,Gayathri Girish and Kezia Anna Verghese using Pygame.
+This is a Sudoku game created by my team: Agila Benedict,Gayathri Girish and Kezia Verghese using Pygame.
 The program was made using Python3.
 The packages used to make this game are pygame,numpy and random.